 Women with an increased risk of breast cancer caused by a BRCA1 or BRCA2 genetic mutation might benefit from increased screening.
 (Refer to the PDQ summary on Genetics of Breast and Gynecologic Cancers for more information.)

 Women with Hodgkin and non-Hodgkin lymphoma who were treated with mantle irradiation have an increased risk of breast cancer, starting 10 years after completing therapy and continuing life-long.
 Therefore, screening mammography has been advocated, even though it may begin at a relatively young age.[24,25]

 The potential benefits of screening mammography occur well after the examination, often many years later, whereas the harms occur immediately.
 Therefore, women with limited life expectancy and comorbidities who suffer harms may do so without benefit.
 Nonetheless, many of these women undergo screening mammography.
 In one study, approximately 9% of women with advanced cancer underwent cancer screening tests.

-Screening mammography may yield cancer diagnoses in approximately 1% of elderly women , but most of these cancers are low risk.
+Screening mammography may yield cancer diagnoses in approximately 1% of women aged 66 to 79 years, but most of these cancers are low risk.
 The question remains whether the diagnosis and treatment of localized breast cancer in elderly women is beneficial.